Day 26: Chaos

 - How is the blood circulation?
 Does the foot become numb after some time?

 - Which part of the leg do you want to cover with rope?
-From hip to knee?
+From ankle to knee?
 Stay close to one end?
+Create a gap?

-- How many rope can be added until you can’t see the thighs and calf anymore?
+- How many ropes can be added until you can’t see the thighs and calf anymore?

 Credit: Idea inspired by Zamil – M: Faustine R/P: Ebi McKnotty